DavidHeresy/Issues/README.md

 ## Roadmap

 - TODO: Use strict mode.
-- TODO: Add README section how to use `status-report.sh` as a git hook.
+- TODO: Add README section how to use `issues.sh` as a git hook.
-- FETURRE: Add support for `--srignore` comments for lines to ignore.
+- FETURRE: Add support for `--ignore-issue` comments for lines to ignore.
-- FEATURE: Add support for `.srconfig` file with custom config variables.
+- FEATURE: Add support for `.issuesconfig` file with custom config variables.
-- FEATURE: Make `sr` work for projects, that aren't a git repository.
+- FEATURE: Make `issues` work for projects, that aren't a git repository.
-- FEATURE: Make `sr` work as a system-wide script / program.
+- FEATURE: Make `issues` work as a system-wide script / program.